georgeracu/georgeracu.github.com/_includes/presentations/value-objects.md

 Can you see any issues there?

-One might say that we can put VIN validation inside the Vehicle class and we keep data and behavior together.
+One might say that we can put VIN validation inside the Vehicle class, and we keep data and behavior together.

 ---